Perfect Days in Allerdale

 What is your perfect day in Allerdale?

-We asked people to tell us about their ‘perfect day’ in Allerdale and were overwhelmed by the response.
+Over the summer of 2020 Allerdale Borough Council held a competition inviting people to tell us about, and potentially ‘win’, their perfect day in Allerdale.
+We were overwhelmed by the response.
 A walk in the fells with their dog followed by lunch at a country pub is definitely a firm favourite for many, although we were inspired by the wide range of locations and diverse activities that are close to the hearts of our visitors.
-We hope that you too take inspiration form the itineraries below for your next visit to Allerdale.
+We hope that you too take inspiration from the itineraries below for your next visit to Allerdale.

 St Helens, Merseyside